andrew/ultimate-awesome/README.md

 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [AwesomeGithubProfileTemplates](https://github.com/suryakantamangaraj/AwesomeGithubProfileTemplates) - It contains a curated list of awesome GitHub profile readme along with some tools and guides on how to improve yours too.
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
-- [Awesome-Agent-RL](https://github.com/tongjingqi/Awesome-Agent-RL) - A curated list of awesome resources about reward construction for AI agents.
-This repository covers cutting-edge research, and practical guides on defining and collecting rewards to build more intelligent and aligned AI agents.
 - [awesome-documentation](https://github.com/vipulgupta2048/awesome-documentation) - A curated list of awesome documentation websites ✍️💯.
 - [awesome-webdriverio](https://github.com/webdriverio/awesome-webdriverio) - A curated list of awesome WebdriverIO resources, libraries and tools.
 - [Graph-Condensation-Papers](https://github.com/XYGaoG/Graph-Condensation-Papers) - Awesome Graph Condensation Papers, TKDE'25 paper: Graph Condensation: A Survey.
-- [awesome-text-to-motion](https://github.com/zilize/awesome-text-to-motion) - Text-driven human motion generation surveys, datasets and models.
 - [awesome-blockspace](https://github.com/0xperp/awesome-blockspace) - Overview of Blockspace its demand, pricing, and trading.
 - [awesome-bitcoin-cash](https://github.com/2qx/awesome-bitcoin-cash) - Bitcoin Cash projects & resources .
 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
 - [useful-sites](https://github.com/cdoco/useful-sites) - :maple_leaf: 一名 phper 的网站收藏。.
-- [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [fucking-terminals-are-sexy](https://github.com/Correia-jpv/fucking-terminals-are-sexy) - 💥 A curated list of Terminal frameworks, plugins & resources for CLI lovers.
 With repository stars⭐ and forks🍴.
 - [awesome-startup-stack](https://github.com/cristobalcl/awesome-startup-stack) - Curated list of technologies for your next startup.
 - [awesome-cloud-native](https://github.com/cubxxw/awesome-cloud-native) - 各种 CS 的必备技能，Go 语言、云原生、kubernetes、docker以及开源社区的记录，学习笔记.